netxms/netxms-doc/admin/object-management.rst

    * - Description
      - Description is shown in "Object Tools" view.
 Should be used to describe tool purpose.
    * - Command
-     - Command name that should be executed on a agent node, this command should be defined in agent's config
+     - Command name that should be executed on a agent node, this command should be defined in agent's config.
+To this command can be given parameters in format:
+       ``commandName param1 param2 param3...``
    * - Command generated output
      - If this option is selected, then on command execution will be opened window with it's output.
    * - This tool requires confirmation before execution